-Health and Safety oversight and management is covered through established procedures and governance.
+Health and Safety oversight and management is covered through established procedures and governance and their effectiveness reviewed by ELT.

-- 80. The Constitution sets out the rules, its Financial Regulations, to ensure robust internal control over the Council's finances.
-The system and arrangements for financial performance management and budget monitoring demonstrate sound internal monitoring and control and have formal and well published arrangements for member and officer oversight and transparency. - 81.
+- 83. The Constitution sets out the rules, its Financial Regulations, to ensure robust internal control over the Council's finances.
+The system and arrangements for financial performance management and budget monitoring demonstrate sound internal monitoring and control and have formal and well published arrangements for member and officer oversight and transparency. - 84.
 The system of internal financial control is based upon a framework of comprehensive financial regulations and procedures which comply with the CIPFA "Good Practice Guide for Financial Regulations in a modern English Council".
 Control is maintained through regular management information, supervision, and a structure of delegation and accountability.
-External audit of the Council's accounts in 2021/22 concluded that arrangements remained robust but did identify areas where the Council's existing controls could be further strengthened.
-The audit for 2022/23 will take place over summer 2023 and final audited accounts are expected to be published by November 2023.
+A review and refresh of the Council's Financial Regulations was completed during 2023/24 and the outcome endorsed by the Regulation, Audit and Accounts Committee. - 85.
+External audit of the Council's accounts in 2022/23 has been affected by the national challenges to external audit capacity resulting in a delay in audit completions.
+The Council or its staff have played no part in this delay.
+The Council is anticipating that a disclaimed opinion, which is a modified opinion, will be issued for the 2022/23 accounts, as the external auditor is unlikely to undertake any assurance on the County Council accounts for 2022/23 and so is not able to provide an opinion on the financial statements.
+However, the Council's Value for Money opinion and the audit of the Pension Fund accounts have been completed.
+It is anticipated that there will be an impact of the disclaimed opinion on the future years' audits, which would reduce in time.
+The Value for Money report for 2022/23 identified no significant weaknesses for financial resilience but did highlight weaknesses with the Council's ERP replacement project (Smartcore).
+Two recommendations were made, one relating to strengthening the governance arrangement and the other to strengthening the programme management arrangements, both of which have been addressed as part of the revised business case and decision to re-start the programme.
+The Council's external auditors are intending to carry out the audit for 2023/24 in summer 2024. - 86.
 The Council's financial management arrangements conform to the governance requirements of the CIPFA 'Statement on the Role of the Chief Financial Officer in Local Government 2010' and the Financial Management Code.
 A continuous review is maintained.
-A full review of Financial Regulations and Procedures was undertaken and a new version of Financial Regulations was approved in 2018.
-A further review is planned to be undertaken during 2023.

-82. Each Director is required to conduct a full review of internal governance systems for their area of responsibility, through an assurance mapping process.
+A full review of Financial Regulations and Procedures was undertaken and a new version of Financial Regulations was approved in 2024 following review by the Regulation, Audit and Accounts Committee. - 87.
+Each Director is required to conduct a full review of internal governance systems for their area of responsibility, through an assurance mapping process.
 The statements made, based on the assurance mapping, are checked to identify broader governance issues.
 Evidence of assurance given is supplemented in the annual assurance statement for each directorate.
 These include actions for improvement.
 From both sources, significant governance implications are included in this document.
-This covered in Section E above (paragraph 73).
+This covered in Section E above (paragraph 75).